 One serving provides an astonishing 389 calories, all stemming from healthy sources such as 17 grams of protein, 56 grams of net carbs, 7 grams of fat, and 66 grams of carbs.

-Thus, it comes as no surprise that oats are beloved throughout the planet, with Canada, Russia, the United Kingdom, and the United States producing an astonishing combined total of more than half a billion tons of the scrumptious grains every year!
+It comes as no surprise that oats are beloved throughout the planet, with Canada, Russia, the United Kingdom, and the United States producing a combined total of more than half a billion tons every year!

 Despite their nutritional merit, oats have a dark side: They’re loaded with carbohydrates, and, as a consequence, have made it to the “Do Not Fly” list of the keto diet.